Ghana's Independence Day history, facts, and celebrations explained

 The event at the presidency will feature a military guard of honour, cultural performances by elementary school students, and a poetry recital by a senior high school student.

 Political party representatives, chiefs, students, religious leaders, and traders will all be in attendance.
-The president will give a ceremonial address before the ceremony, highlighting the significance of the occasion.
+The president will give a ceremonial address before the ceremony, highlighting the occasion's significance.

-In addition to the ceremony, other noteworthy events will take place, such as the commemoration of the 28 February shooting at the Christianborg crossroads and the traditional presidential awards for school children.
+In addition to the ceremony, other noteworthy events will take place, such as commemorating the 28 February shooting at the Christianborg crossroads and the traditional presidential awards for school children.

 Ghana's Independence Day is celebrated annually on 6 March.
 It serves as a reminder of the country's road to freedom, and ongoing efforts to uphold democracy, unity, and progress.